Welcome to Volume 9 of Executed to Suppress His Message.

 In the forth century, the Catholics set about to create a Bible.
 And so in CE 383, Pope Damascus commissioned the production of the first Bible, the Latin Vulgate Version.

 During the compilation of this Bible, there were many discussions over which ancient writings should be included.
 The Emperor Augustine called three synods (councils) on this issue: the Synod of Hippo in CE 393, the Council of Carthage (CE 397), and the Council of Carthage (CE 419).
-And throughout all of these councils there were many arguments and debates over doctrine.
+And throughout each of these councils there were numerous arguments and debates over doctrine.

-It was during this period that the clergy introduced the Hell doctrine.
+It was during these debates that the clergy approved modifying the Bible to support the Hell doctrine.
 This was accomplished by mistranslating 31 occurrences of Hebrew and Greek words into the English word “hell.”
-Words that originally meant grave, pit, the name of a Greek god, and even the proper name of a valley outside of Jerusalem were translated into the English word “Hell”.
+Words that originally meant grave, pit, the proper name of a Greek god, and even the name of a valley outside of Jerusalem were translated into the English word “Hell”.

-This new Hell doctrine turned Christ’s God of infinite love and forgiveness into a God of condemnation and punishment.
-And then during the Protestant Reformation when many Christians left the Catholic Church, the Protestants brought the doctrine of Hell and the God of condemnation along as part of their theology.
+This new Hell doctrine made a huge change to Christianity, as Christ’s God of infinite love and forgiveness became a God of condemnation and punishment.
+Then during the Protestant Reformation when many Christians left the Catholic Church, they brought the doctrine of Hell and the Catholic God of condemnation and punishment along with them.

 Hell Changed God’s Nature